lenarayneallen/scRNA-seq_Practice_Project/README.md

 ## My analysis:
 ### Pre-processing and merging:
 _**Creating the Seurat Object**_
-- After reading in my counts matrices and creating the seurat objects for each sample, I oriented myself with the structure of the objects.
+- After reading in my counts matrices and creating the Seurat objects for each sample, I oriented myself with the structure of the objects.
 It was immediately important to understand the differences between nFeature_RNA and nCount_RNA.
 Whereas nFeature_RNA provides the number of unique genes per individual cell, nCount_RNA provides the number of total molecules per individual cell.
 - Once I created the object, I filtered out cells expressing a percentage of mitochondrial genes greater than 20% and cells expressing less than 200 features (genes).
 This helps to remove cells that are low quality or may be dying.
-- I then pre-processed each individual seurat object with the standard seurat pre-processing workflow.
+- I then pre-processed each individual Seurat object with the standard Seurat pre-processing workflow.
 I created a new pre-processed object for each sample while retaining the filtered and unprocessed object for later use after running doubletfinder.

 _**Doubletfinder**_

-- Like the authors, I utilized a tool called doubletfinder to identify and remove potential doublets from my seurat objects.
+- Like the authors, I utilized a tool called doubletfinder to identify and remove potential doublets from my Seurat objects.
 Doublets are artifacts created when two cells are erroneously sequenced in a single reaction and thus counted as one cell.
 - As it appears to be best practice to run doubletfinder with unmerged and/or unintegrated data, I ran doubletfinder on each sample individually.
-This is why I created a different seurat object for each sample in this initial preprocessing stage.
+This is why I created a different Seurat object for each sample in this initial preprocessing stage.
 - Doubletfinder requires the calculation of two parameters before running: pK and pExp.
-I utilized the no ground truth method to calculate the pK parameter (neighborhood size), and estimated the pExp for each seurat object/sample using a chart from 10x Genomics that defines approximate multiplet rates per number of cells loaded.
+I utilized the no ground truth method to calculate the pK parameter (neighborhood size), and estimated the pExp for each Seurat object/sample using a chart from 10x Genomics that defines approximate multiplet rates per number of cells loaded.

 - https://kb.10xgenomics.com/hc/en-us/articles/360001378811-What-is-the-maximum-number-of-cells-that-can-be-profiled-

 - Though the authors’ methodology indicates that they normalized their counts after running doubletfinder rather than before, doubletfinder required me to normalize my counts prior to running doubletfinder.
-To work around this, I created a new object after running the standard seurat pre-processing workflow (which includes normalization).
+To work around this, I created a new object after running the standard Seurat pre-processing workflow (which includes normalization).
 I ran doubletfinder on this new object, identified the doublets, and then removed them from the original, un-normalized object.

 _**Merging**_
-- After running doubletfinder, I then merged the seurat objects for each individual sample into one seurat object.
+- After running doubletfinder, I then merged the Seurat objects for each individual sample into one Seurat object.
 ---
 ### Integration and clustering:
 _**Integration**_
 - To prepare for integration, I re-ran the standard pre-processing workflow as defined above.
-I visualized the UMAP plots of the object, grouping by patient, sample, and sample type to assess for any bias, and I split the merged seurat object into layers by sample.
+I visualized the UMAP plots of the object, grouping by patient, sample, and sample type to assess for any bias, and I split the merged Seurat object into layers by sample.
 - I regressed out variation due to UMI counts and percent mitochondrial reads.
 - As the authors noted, I selected the top 2000 variable features and used the default 30 dimensions for integration.